 While the approach a designer adopts in the making of a loudspeaker may be different to piers from around the globe in terms of components used, differing priorities, construction methodologies, etc., the core engineering principles are a converging factor no matter the designer’s country of origin.
 Physics and electroacoustics laws are universal.
 Having said that, a designer’s own aural biases, his/her interpretation, may differ and therefore diverge a speaker’s sonic tuning, sometimes dramatically.
 This is far less so nowadays than a few decades ago when the ‘British’ and ‘American East/West Coast’ sounds were at discordant cross-purposes, splitting audio enthusiasts into tribal camps.
 Has British loudspeaker maker Harbeth Audio, with its new Compact 7ES-3 40th Anniversary Edition, made a valiant shot at bridging the divide between the analytical and the musical?

 Loudspeaker specialist Harbeth Audio celebrated its 40th Anniversary in 2018 so the British company took the opportunity to release a selection of special edition models kitted with special veneer finishes and sporting a number of additional tweaks.
-The ‘Anniversary’ Compact 7ES-3, also known as CT7ES-3, is the beneficiary of a gorgeous ‘Tamo Ash’ veneer as the most obvious visual distinction from its standard stablemates.
+The ‘Anniversary’ Compact 7ES-3 is the beneficiary of a gorgeous ‘Tamo Ash’ veneer as the most obvious visual distinction from its standard stablemates.
 However, the story of the 40th Anniversary does not stop there.

 Harbeth has acquired an enviable reputation for the quality of its proprietary ‘RADIAL’ mid-bass driver, now in its RADIAL2 version.
 With UK government assistance, MD and Head Designer Alan Shaw engaged in an extensive R&D program to develop his ideal highly engineered cone driver.
 After an extended process of perfecting the polymer cone material, the powerful motor systems, the diaphragm curvature/profile and the required production processes, the RADIAL (Research And Development Into Advanced Loudspeaker) driver was finally a reality.